guidoism/escape/proposal_003.md

 We will take advantage of the brain's natural ability to remember the location of stuff by using an infinitely zoomable two-dimensional space to keep our working state.
 We take inspiration from Project Oberon's UI and John Siracusa's [Spatial Finder](https://arstechnica.com/gadgets/2003/04/finder/3/).

+One should be able to easily discover what can be done in the soft gooey center.
+"Oh I have a URL and here's what I can do with it.
+Oh I have a page of content and here's what I can do with it.
+Oh I have a table within the content and here's what I can do with it.
+Oh I have table in a spreadsheet and here's what I can do with it.
+Oh did this thing and I want it repeated every day and here's how I can do that."